Skip to Main Content

 Innovative technology

-Rosecrance uses BrainsWay technology to deliver Deep TMS treatment, which has been proven to offer significant results by directly stimulating deeper and broader areas of the brain, effectively treating conditions such as depression, anxious depression, and OCD.
+Rosecrance uses BrainsWay technology to deliver Deep TMS treatment, which has been proven to offer significant results by directly stimulating deeper and broader areas of the brain, effectively treating conditions such as depression, anxious depression, OCD, and smoking addiction.

 Insurance covers TMS